Napier railway station, New Zealand

 The Napier railway station in Napier, New Zealand was the main railway station in Napier and an intermediate stop on the Palmerston North–Gisborne Line.
-On 12 October 1874 the station and the first section of the line south from Napier to Hastings was opened.
-The line through the Manawatū Gorge to Palmerston North and hence to Wellington was opened on 9 March 1891.
-The first train carrying passengers had been organised by the contractors, John Brogden and Sons, on Tuesday 30 June 1874 to run from Napier to Waitangi.

-Construction commenced on a line north of Napier in 1912, first reaching Eskdale in 1922 after a series of delays and finally reaching Gisborne on 3 August 1942; passenger services commenced on 7 September.
-Napier was the terminus for both Gisborne and Wellington goods trains, though some passenger trains ran straight through, such as the Endeavour express.
-This section north was mothballed in 2012.

 The original Napier station building was on the corner of Station Street and Millar Street, close to the centre of Napier.
 The facilities on the site increased to include the passenger station plus a goods yard, locomotive depot, workshop, and a way and works (maintenance) depot.
-The line was on a curve and difficult to work, and the site was limited by level crossings at each end and with no room for expansion.
+The line was on a difficult to work curve and the site was limited by level crossings at each end, leaving no room for expansion.
+Since 1990, the passenger station has been 820 m further south, at 85 Munroe Street, and is still used by occasional passenger trains.

+Napier was the terminus for both Gisborne and Wellington goods trains, though some passenger trains ran straight through, such as the Endeavour express.
+This section north was mothballed in 2012, reopened to Wairoa in 2019, but was closed again by Cyclone Gabrielle in 2023.
+Increased costs at the Wairoa Log Yard resulted in rail not being competitive.